User Guide

 Lockout Recovery

-If you or a legitimate user gets locked out, Login Delay Shield provides two ways to recover without deactivating the plugin:
+If you or a legitimate user gets locked out, Login Delay Shield provides several ways to recover without deactivating the plugin.
+If you have admin access, use the unlock button; from the server, use WP-CLI; with neither, the pre-configured Emergency Recovery URL or Safe Mode get you back in.

 Admin Unlock Button